-The accompanying basic financial statements of the DeSoto Parish Tourism Commission have been prepared in conformity with governmental accounting principles generally accepted in the United States of America applicable to state and local governments.
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The accompanying basic financial statements have been prepared in conformity with GASB Statement 34, Basic Financial Statements and Management's Discussion and Analysis - for State and Local Governments, issued in June 1999.
-Such accounting and reporting policies also conform to the requirements of Louisiana Revised Statutes 24:517 and to the guides set forth in the Louisiana Governmental Audit Guide.
+The Tourism Commission's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
+The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (Statements and Interpretations).
+The Tourism Commission's financial statements also conform to the requirements of Louisiana Revised Statutes 24:513 and to the guides set forth in the Louisiana Governmental Audit Guide.